 The Executive Board shall he the managerial body of the Society and as such shall serve as a review board for the Board of Directors and the Society.
-Its powers usually do supersede or conflict with those of the Board of Directors, but shall assist the Board of Directors in carrying out its duties.
+Its powers usually do not supersede or conflict with those of the Board of Directors, but shall assist the Board of Directors in carrying out its duties.

-EXECUTIVE BOARD MEMBERS, as stated, are members of the Board of Directors and shall include the current elected officers and the Past Presidents and shall: recommend policy to the Board of Directors; serve as the Ethics Committee; shall secure auditors for the Annual Audit; set dues, and announce the same the Annual Meeting of the Society, the amount of annual dues for the next fiscal year; be the recipient of the Annual Reports of the Board of Directors and present the same to the general body at the Annual Meeting.
+EXECUTIVE BOARD MEMBERS, as stated, are members of the Board of Directors and shall include the current elected officers and the Past Presidents and shall: recommend policy to the Board of Directors; serve as the Ethics Committee; shall secure auditors for the Annual Audit; set dues, and announce the same at the Annual Meeting of the Society, the amount of annual dues for the next fiscal year; be the recipient of the Annual Reports of the Board of Directors and present the same to the general body at the Annual Meeting.

 The Executive Board shall meet at least twice annually.